MicrosoftDocs/windows-dev-docs/windows-apps-src/winrt-components/walkthrough-creating-a-simple-windows-runtime-component-and-calling-it-from-javascript.md

 ---
-title: Creating a Simple Windows Runtime component and calling it from JavaScript
+title: Walkthrough of creating a C# or Visual Basic Windows Runtime component, and calling it from JavaScript
 description: This walkthrough shows how you can use the .NET Framework with Visual Basic or C# to create your own Windows Runtime types, packaged in a Windows Runtime component, and how to call the component from your Universal Windows app built for Windows using JavaScript. ms.assetid: 1565D86C-BF89-4EF3-81FE-35367DB8D671 ms.date: 02/08/2017